-After logging in, they will be taken to an upload page (See Fig. 2) where they will have to browse for the file of their written work on their computer (See Fig. 3).
-They should also use drop down menus to select the course that they are enrolled in, the current semester/ year, their academic year (学年), and their experience abroad (if any).
-Finally, they should type in their teacher's family name (IN ROMAN LETTERS; correctly spelled!) and click on the "Upload file" button.
-At this time, only Microsoft Word .doc or .docx files can be uploaded.
+After logging in, students will be taken to an upload page (See Fig. 12) where they will have to browse for the file of their written work on their computer (See Fig. 13).
+They should also use drop down menus to select the course that they are enrolled in and the current semester/ year.